Vartan Gregorian, Savior of the New York Public Library, Dies at 87

-A scholar, a university leader and a believer in libraries, he almost single-handedly rescued a grand but broken one in a time of municipal austerity.

-Vartan Gregorian, the ebullient Armenian immigrant who climbed to pinnacles of academic and philanthropic achievement but took a detour in the 1980s to restore a fading New York Public Library to its place at the heart of American intellectual life, died on Thursday in Manhattan.
+NEW YORK (New York Times) — Vartan Gregorian, the ebullient Armenian immigrant who climbed to pinnacles of academic and philanthropic achievement but took a detour in the 1980s to restore a fading New York Public Library to its place at the heart of American intellectual life, died on Thursday, April 16, in Manhattan.
 He was 87.

 Dr. Gregorian liked to tell the story of “the most painful experience of my entire life.”
 It happened in 1980, when he was provost of the University of Pennsylvania, its top academic official.
 Powerful trustees told him that he was a shoo-in to replace the outgoing president.
 He was so sure of the post that he withdrew his name from consideration as chancellor of the University of California at Berkeley.